xucatherine/TapTomics/README.md

 # bioinformatic-pipeline
 BIEN470 project.
 A pipeline that analyses transcriptome data and lists genes who's activity correlate with a specified condition.

+Languages/compilers to install:
+- Python
+- R
+- Java Runtime Environment (JRE)
+- GCC

+Tools to install (the pipeline will ask for the path to these toolkits):
+- SRA Toolkit
+- FastQC
+- RNA STAR
+- Seq2Fun

 ## Install Python packages
 Within the bioinformatic-pipeline directory, run the following commands in the terminal: